MoebiuZ/OpcodeOne/README.md

 - Design an intermediate language
 - Write a compiler (and probably a custom high level language)
 - Bare metal ARM11 VM implementation on Raspberry Pi
+- Hardware CPU simulator based on RPi (a *big box* with CPU pin out)
 - C++ VM implementation
 - WebAssembly VM implementation
 - Create a basic OS and software on top of O¹